-Individuals signing up to our School Leaders' Support Service
+Individuals signing up to our School Leaders' Service

-Our School Leader Support Service is funded by the Department for Education in England and Welsh Government in Wales.
+Our School Leaders' Service is funded by the Department for Education in England and Welsh Government in Wales.

 When individuals sign up to the programme, their personal data is held by Education Support and not shared with either the Department of Education, Welsh Government or the individuals' employer.

-When an individual signs up to the School Leader Support Service, they submit their information in an application form which is directly linked to Education Support’s secure CRM software, Salesforce.
+When an individual signs up to the School Leaders' Service, they submit their information in an application form which is directly linked to Education Support’s secure CRM software, Salesforce.
 We collect, and hold data, for registration purposes and to be able to provide the service the individual has signed up for.

 As part of the registration process, we ask individuals if they would like to sign up to Education Support’s newsletter.
 We only email newsletters and other general communications to those who have subscribed by explicitly opting in.
 The opportunity to unsubscribe is provided on every email we send.

 We will be carrying out an evaluation of the School Leader Service, where we’ll report on reach and impact.
 They’ll also be independent evaluation carried out, alongside our internal evaluation.
 No personal data will be shared as part of this evaluation.
 As part of the evaluation process, we ask individuals if they would be happy to be contacted for an interview to discuss the service.
 We only contact individuals who have explicitly opted in.
 Even if an individual has opted in, they are not obliged to take part in the interview.